-Coming from Southern CA we had always utilized Walt Disney World’s awesome transportation options, however, as our family has grown over the years we have become less excited about waiting to pile onto a busy bus.
+Coming from Southern CA we had always utilized Walt Disney World’s awesome transportation options, however, as our family has grown over the years we have become less excited about waiting to pile onto a busy bus especially with a huge stroller (unless we rent one of course).
 So, we now choose to rent a vehicle so that we can save time and avoid the hassles of loading all the kids onto the Disney buses.

 Now, don’t get me wrong the complimentary transportation that Walt Disney World offers is pretty amazing.
 They get you to and from the resorts for FREE and in pretty decent timing,

 I don’t think we’ve waited longer than 30 minutes.
 And, we still enjoy the monorail and boat services because to for our kids those are both parts of the experience of our Disney trip.
 It’s just a little bit more convenient to have your own vehicle.
 That said there can also be additional costs which is why I am sharing our BEST tips for parking at Disney World as well as our favorite reasons to do so.

 1. Parking at the Disney World Parks is FREE for DVC Members & Guests staying on Disney property

 Many people don’t realize that if you are a DVC Member or you booked a DVC Rental you actually are able to park your vehicle at any of the Disney parks for FREE.
 All you have to do is show the attendant your magic band and you receive complimentary standard Disney World parking.
 Preferred parking is an additional fee whether you are a resort guest or not though.

 2. If you are staying at a Disney Hotel you pay one fee and then you can park at any park or Disney Hotel for Free